 I am a fifth-year Ph.D. candidate in Chemical Engineering at Politecnico di Milano's Department of Chemistry, Materials, and Chemical Engineering Giulio Natta, where I work within the CRECK modeling laboratory under the guidance of Alessandro Stagni.
 My journey at Politecnico began with my B.Sc.
 (2016–2019) and continued through my M.Sc.
 (2019–2021), both in Chemical Engineering.
 During my doctoral studies, I also had the opportunity to work as a visiting student researcher in the FxLAB at Stanford University.

-For an always up-to-date list of publications, visit my Google Scholar profile.
+For an always up-to-date list, visit my Google Scholar profile.

 2026